HOW IT WORKS:

-Welcome to the first on-line courses in South Africa to improve teachers’ subject knowledge of Fractions, Decimals and Percentages – designed and created for teachers, by teachers and with teachers, tested in the classroom and configured especially for e-learning.
+Welcome to the first on-line courses in South Africa to improve ECD teachers’ subject knowledge of Emergent Literacy and Mathematics, and Foundation Phase teachers’ understanding of Fractions, Decimals and Percentages – designed and created for teachers, by teachers and with teachers, tested in the classroom and configured especially for e-learning.

 Continuous Professional Development (CPD)